 During High School I had practical experience in developing web based projects using a variety of languages.
 Those projects saw use in the real world and benefited the community.
 In University I took an interest in security and embedded programming, eventually producing an Honours report on the design of an IoT Authentication and Access Control System.
 Now I use my C++ skills to work on low latency trading systems.
 I am always looking to expand my knowledge and experience.

 Super Street Arcade

 I created an online site for GapFiller's Super Street Arcade.
 Teams from schools around Christchurch were creating games and needed a place for feedback from stakeholders and the wider community.

-Written with node.js and preact, the website hosts games made from a variety of engines.
+Written with node.js and preact, the website hosted games made from a variety of engines.
 It has been designed to load any WebGL game by downloading a compressed copy and letting the game engine load all assets from memory to improve performance.